LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/setup.rst

 #.
 On the next window, enter ``HelloWorld`` for the name of the project.
    Click on the "3-dot" button to select a location to save the project.
-Here you can choose you Java projects folder you created in step one.
+Here you can choose the Java projects folder you created in step one.
 Leave the base package as ``com.company``.

    .. figure:: figures/newProjectName.png
       :alt: New project window for IntelliJ

-      Create the ``HelloWorld`` project in you Java projects folder.
+      Create the ``HelloWorld`` project in your Java projects folder.

 #.
 Click *Finish* to create the project.
 Below is the view of your new project: